-To pass the subject it is necessary to pass both the text comments and the final work.
+To pass the subject it is necessary to pass both the written essays and their presentations as well as the final exam.

 The student who performs any irregularity (copy, plagiarism, identity theft...) will be qualified with 0 in this assignment or exam.
 In case there are several irregularities, the final grade of the subject will be 0.